phillipclapham/hapi/HAPI_PROJECT.md

 - Git-trackable changes

 ## Known Issues
+- **CRITICAL: Gateway pattern doesn't work** - AIs can't navigate between URLs
+- Architecture needs pivot to single endpoint
 - KV namespace not configured yet
 - Inbox POST works but doesn't persist
 - No rate limiting implemented
 - No custom domain yet

+## Testing Results (2025-09-03)

+### What We Learned
+1. Claude can fetch URLs provided by user but cannot navigate to other URLs found in responses
+2. The gateway/instruction pattern fails with most AIs
+3. Individual endpoints work perfectly when directly accessed
+4. Need to bundle all data in single response for maximum compatibility

+### Architectural Pivot Decision
+Moving from multiple endpoints to **single endpoint** that returns all data:
+- Simpler for humans (one URL to share)
+- Works with ALL AIs regardless of capabilities
+- Better UX despite being less "RESTful"

 ## Blog Post Outline